Day 10, August 20th, Evelyn Creek CG to Signal CG. 32.6 km, 1278 m elevation gain, 1120 m elevation loss, 10 hrs 5 min (Segment 28).

 We made a right hand turn at the junction for Curator CG and headed up towards the Notch.
 Curator CG looked like a great place to stop.
 It would give a person the opportunity to scramble some of the peaks in the area and to simply do more exploring.
 We hiked through a short but striking section of red sandstone a very uncommon sight in the Canadian Rockies.
 Ten minutes after leaving the junction we arrived at Curator Lake.
 The trail runners who had passed us a little earlier were down at the waters edge refilling their water bottles.
 We stopped for a few minutes taking in the view of the lake contrasting with the surrounding rocky cliffs.

 Hiking up to the Notch would be our last pass for our trip.
 Shortly after leaving the lake we had a bet on how long it would take to hike to the Notch.
-Emily said 40 minutes and I think I went longer.
+Micah said 40 minutes and I think I went longer.

 While we had seen evidence of some of the wildlife such as bears or elk we had not seen much wildlife at all on the trip.
 Thus we were both quite excited when a pika scurried through the rocks beside us.
 It may not have been a bear but it was wild and extremely cute.